Sister Act: Plot

-At the next Sunday Mass, Deloris leads the much-improved choir in a traditional hymn, then shifts into a combined Gospel and Rock and Roll interpretation.
-Although Reverend Mother is infuriated, Monsignor O'Hara congratulates the choir for their unorthodox performance as new people were attracted to the service.
-Convinced by Deloris, he allows the nuns to clean the church and the neighborhood.
-Their singing and efforts to revitalize the neighborhood attract media attention, and the parish starts to thrive.
+At the next Sunday Mass, Deloris leads the much-improved choir in a traditional hymn of "Hail Holy Queen", then shifts into a combined gospel and rock and roll interpretation.
+Although Reverend Mother is infuriated, Monsignor O'Hara congratulates the choir for their unorthodox performance, as new people were attracted to the service.
+Convinced by Deloris (who cleverly credits Reverend Mother with the idea), he allows the nuns to clean the church and help revitalize the neighborhood.
+Their singing and efforts attract media attention, and the parish thrives.

-Souther chastises Deloris for nearly being exposed on national television as Vince has placed a bounty on her head.
-She assures him she will try to keep a lower profile and Souther attends a Mass.
-The nun's choir continues to amaze parishioners and visitors, especially with a rendition of "My Guy" – rewritten and performed as "My God".
+Meanwhile, Vince has placed a bounty on Deloris' head and is intent on finding her.
+Souther chastises Deloris for nearly being exposed on national TV.
+She assures him she will try to keep a lower profile, and Souther attends a Mass.
+The choir continues to amaze parishioners and visitors, especially with a rendition of "My Guy" – rewritten and performed as "My God".

-O'Hara informs the convent that Pope John Paul II, having heard of the choir's success, will visit the church.
-Deloris tells Reverend Mother that Vince's upcoming trial means she will soon leave; the Mother reveals she has resigned as abbess, believing she is no longer useful to the convent as her authority was undermined.
-Deloris tries to convince her to stay but the Mother retorts that she believes herself too old-fashioned and incapable to continue in office.
+O'Hara informs the convent that Pope John Paul II, having heard of the choir's success, will visit the church and would like to hear them perform.
+Deloris tells Reverend Mother that Vince's upcoming trial means she will soon leave; the Mother reveals she has resigned as abbess, believing she is no longer useful to the convent as her authority was unintentionally undermined.
+Deloris tries to convince her to stay and keep the parish thriving as it is, but the Mother retorts that she believes herself too old-fashioned and incapable of doing so.